Frequently Asked Room Selection Questions

 Q: When can I sign up for Theme Houses?

-Q: When can I sign up for Apartments and Residence Hall rooms?
+Q: When can I sign up for Residence Hall rooms?

 Q: How will I know when I can choose a space on Room Selection Day?

-A: In March, you will receive a letter from the Housing Office that gives you your Room Selection Number and indicates at which time you will be able to go through on Room Selection Day.
+A: In March, you will receive a letter from the Residence Life Office that gives you your Room Selection Number and indicates at which time you will be able to go through on Room Selection Day.
 These numbers are assigned randomly, based on your high school graduation date.

 Q: Can I live in the same place next year as I did this year?